tzaeschke/phtree/README.md

   * Internal B+Tree structure (with configurable page sizes) makes it more suitable for disk based storage.
   * **API Contract Change**: The PH-Tree now stores keys (long[]/double[]) internally.
 Modifying them after storing them in the tree will make the tree invalid.
+- The `PhTree` factory class will automatically choose one of v13, v16 and v16HD, depending on the number of dimensions.

 ### 2017-09-17